nus-apr/cerberus/README.md

 ## TODO

 ### Gao Xiang
-* update Dockerfile.fix2fit to create a self-contained container for Fix2Fit and experiments
+* update Dockerfile.fix2fit to create a self-contained container for Fix2Fit/Prophet and experiments
-* implement the interface in driver.py for Fix2Fit (see reference for CPR)

-### Jyoti
-* update Dockerfile.genprog to create a self-contained container for Fix2Fit and experiments
-* implement the interface in driver.py for GenProg (see reference for CPR)
+* implement the interface in driver.py for Fix2Fit/Prophet (see reference for CPR)

 ### Ridwan
-* update Dockerfiles to create a self-contained container for Angelix/Prophet and experiments
+* update Dockerfiles to create a self-contained container for Angelix/CPR/GenProg and experiments
-* implement the interface in driver.py for Angelix/Prophet (see reference for CPR)
+* implement the interface in driver.py for Angelix/GenProg/CPR (see reference for CPR)